Most people don’t care about flexibility. They are more worried about crafting a perfect butt or shredded abs.

 Reduces Risk for Pain in the Lower Back

 Nobody wants to have a kinked back.
-When it becomes too painful you a therapist might recommend surgery or a foam roller.
+When it becomes too painful, a therapist might recommend surgery or a foam roller.

-A key benefit of flexibility, that I wish more people are aware of is that stretching reduces the risk of pain in the lower back.
+A key benefit of flexibility, that I wish more people were aware of is that stretching reduces the risk of pain in the lower back.

 What do studies say?